Luke 13: Repent or perish (verses 1–5)

-Parable of the barren fig tree (verses 6-9)
+Parable of the barren fig tree (verses 6–9)

-This parable of Jesus (not to be confused with the parable of the budding fig tree) appears only in the Gospel of Luke among the canonical gospels of the New Testament.
+This parable, not to be confused with the parable of the budding fig tree, appears only in the Gospel of Luke among the canonical gospels of the New Testament.
 In this parable, the owner is generally regarded as representing God, who had a fig tree ("tree of knowledge") planted in his vineyard ("the garden of Eden") and came seeking fruit ("righteous works", which in part is a mystery).
 The gardener (vinedresser) is God and the vine is Jesus ("tree of Life").
 Fig trees were often planted in vineyards.
 The fig tree was a common symbol for Israel, and may also have that meaning here, or the tree in the parable may refer to the religious leadership.
 In either case, the parable reflects Jesus offering his hearers one last chance for repentance.
 "These three years" logically refers to the period of Jesus' ministry.
 The parable has been connected to the miracle of cursing the fig tree.
-Richard Whately commented that this parable "is one which our Lord may be said to have put before his hearers twice; once in words, once in action."
+Richard Whately commented that this parable "is one which our Lord may be said to have put before his hearers twice; once in words, once in action".

-Although the parable is found only in Luke's gospel, critics consider that there is no strong argument against its authenticity, for example a majority of the members of the Jesus Seminar voted it authentic.
+Although the parable is found only in Luke's gospel, critics consider that there is no strong argument against its authenticity, for example a majority of the members of the Jesus Seminar voted it to be authentic.

-Jesus healing a crippled woman on the Sabbath (verses 10–17)
+Jesus heals a crippled woman on the Sabbath (verses 10–17)

 This healing miracle of Jesus appears only in the Gospel of Luke among the canonical gospels of the New Testament.
 According to Luke's account, Jesus was teaching in a synagogue on the Sabbath day, when he observed a woman who had been crippled "by a spirit" for eighteen years, and healed her with the words "You have been set free".
 This might therefore be classified as an exorcism.
 The gospel account relates the story as another example of Jesus clashing with religious authorities over how the Sabbath should be honoured: when the synagogue ruler tells the woman she should have come to be healed on a different day, Jesus denounces the synagogue leaders as hypocrites because they would release their animals to feed on the Sabbath, so why should this "daughter of Abraham" (verse 16) not be set free on the Sabbath from what is keeping her captive?

 Verse 15 has the singular ὑποκριτά, hypokrita, in the Textus Receptus, but the plural ὑποκριταί, hypokritai, in critical Greek texts such as the SBL Greek New Testament.
 Hence the King James Version reads "Thou hypocrite", addressing the synagogue leader only, whereas the New International Version reads "You hypocrites!".
 Free church minister William Robertson Nicoll suggests that the comment was "directed against the class", i.e. the synagogue leaders collectively.

+In verse 17, Luke contrasts the reactions of "his adversaries" and the crowd: